Richmond Mayor Levar Stoney got married

 Instagram and tagged his wife, whose account now reads Brandy W. Stoney.

 According to her page on LinkedIn, Washington is a native Richmonder, a former scientist, a diversity professional and currently employed at Altria.
-She graduated with a chemistry degree from Randolph-Macon College and received her MBA from the University of Richmond, Robins School of Business.
+She graduated with a chemistry degree from Randolph-Macon College and received her MBA from the Robins School of Business at the University of Richmond.

 Former Gov. Terry McAuliffe was in attendance and tweeted his congratulations to Stoney and his bride on